Alf Bishop (footballer, born 1884): The 1908 FA Cup Final

 Wolves were victorious over Football League First Division side Newcastle United, winning 3-1.
 Bishop started the game at left half-back alongside captain Billy Wooldridge at centre half-back and Kenneth Hunt at right half-back.
 Hunt scored the opener for Wolves with George Hedley scoring their second before half-time.
-In the second-half, Bishop suffered a brutal challenge that broke his jaw: however he continue to play the rest of the game.
 James Howie scored Newcastle's only goal in the 73rd minute.
 Billy Harrison made it 3-1 to Wolves in the 85th minute to secure a win and a 2nd FA Cup in the club's history.